eric7237cire/poker_eval/README.md

 Add the flop cards, optionally a turn & river card, then for each player, each choose a range or specific cards.

+Created the 'draw' analysis classes to calculate if player has a draw or not

 ## Tech Stack

 * ![Rust](http://rust-lang.org/logos/rust-logo-32x32.png) Rust